Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 This is why we disagree with our friend, who might consider what we are doing to be pointless, or shoring up a flawed approach to the late Archbishop.
 On many occasions, he was a powerful witness to and exponent of certain facts and points of doctrine, particularly in his final years.

-For that, once again, we can admire, respect and thank the late Archbishop, without elevating him to a disproportionate status of authority – or attempting to recreate him in our own image, as do the revisionists.
+For that, once again, we can admire, respect, thank and love the late Archbishop, without elevating him to a disproportionate status of authority – or attempting to recreate him in our own image, as do the revisionists and whitewashers.

 Archbishop Lefebvre